Semiconductor Equipment: Supercycle Or Bubble?

 Following a huge run-up in stocks, the specter of a bubble in technology companies has been raised by several organizations.
 Goldman Sachs recently analyzed whether today's technology stocks were in a bubble, based on the meteoric rise in stock performance of FAAMG stocks Apple (NASDAQ:AAPL), Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), Microsoft (NASDAQ:MSFT), Amazon (NASDAQ:AMZN) and Facebook (NASDAQ:FB).

-Goldman compared the size, valuation, and cash balances of five companies - MSFT, Cisco Systems (NASDAQ:CSCO), Intel (NASDAQ:INTC), Oracle (NYSE:ORCL) and Lucent (LU) at the height of the tech bubble in Q1 2000, with those criteria of FAAMG stocks in Q1 2017.
+Goldman compared the size, valuation, and cash balances of five companies - Microsoft, Cisco Systems (NASDAQ:CSCO), Intel (NASDAQ:INTC), Oracle (NYSE:ORCL) and Lucent (LU) at the height of the tech bubble in Q1 2000, with those criteria of FAAMG stocks in Q1 2017.

-As shown in the table below
+As shown in the table below:

 - For size, the FAAMG stocks have a market cap nearly 30% bigger than bubble stocks and make up only 13% of the S&P compared with 15.8% in 2000.

-- For Valuation, bubble stocks were trading 58.3 times two-year forward earnings while FAAMG stocks are trading at 22.7 times forward two-year earnings.
+- For valuation, bubble stocks were trading 58.3 times two-year forward earnings while FAAMG stocks are trading at 22.7 times forward two-year earnings.

 - For cash balances, "FAAMG companies have eight times more cash than the big tech stocks had in the bubble.
-Free cash margins are modestly better than the tech bubble companies but yields are higher."
+Free cash margins are modestly better than the tech bubble companies, but yields are higher."

 The Global Bubble Status Report of June 1 noted that:

-"The sector Semiconductors and Semiconductor Equipment we reported in last five months has a smaller bubble score, which demonstrates that the strong momentums in this industry is declining."
+"The sector Semiconductors and Semiconductor Equipment we reported in last five months has a smaller bubble score, which demonstrates that the strong momentum in this industry is declining."

 In contrast, the author of a recent Seeking Alpha article entitled "Is It A Tech Bubble All Over Again?" does not think the Nasdaq is in a bubble.